 We continue to focus our efforts on growing our consumer revenue by maximizing utilization of our existing satellites while planning for new satellites to be launched or acquired.
 Our consumer revenue growth depends on our success in adding new and retaining existing subscribers in our domestic and international markets across wholesale and retail channels.
 Service costs related to ongoing support for our direct and indirect customers and partners are typically impacted most significantly by our growth.
 The growth of our enterprise businesses relies heavily on global economic conditions and the competitive landscape for pricing relative to competitors and alternative technologies.
-As a result of the COVID-19 pandemic, in accordance with orders received from our enterprise customers, we have deferred or canceled the delivery of some products or services and we, thus, may not be able to recognize revenue for such products or services.
+As a result of the COVID-19 pandemic, in accordance with instructions received from some of our enterprise customers, we have deferred or canceled the delivery of some products or services.
+We expect to recognize revenue for those deferred products and services in the second half of 2020 and in 2021.

-Our Hughes segment currently uses capacity from three of our satellites (the SPACEWAY 3 satellite, the EchoStar XVII satellite and the EchoStar XIX satellite), our Al Yah 3 Brazilian payload and additional satellite capacity acquired from third-party providers to provide services to our customers.
-Growth of our consumer subscriber base continues to be constrained in areas where we are nearing or have reached maximum capacity.
-While these constraints are expected to be resolved when we launch new satellites, we continue to focus on revenue growth in all areas and consumer subscriber growth in the areas where we have available capacity.
+Our Hughes segment currently uses capacity from three of our satellites (the SPACEWAY 3 satellite, the EchoStar XVII satellite and the EchoStar XIX satellite), our AI Yah 3 Brazilian payload and additional satellite capacity acquired from third-party providers to provide services to our customers.
+Growth of our consumer subscriber base in certain areas in the U.S. continues to be constrained where we are nearing or have reached maximum capacity.
+While these constraints are not expected to be resolved until we launch new satellites, we continue to focus on revenue growth in all areas and consumer subscriber growth in the areas where we have available capacity.